Home » How To Spend a 24 Hour Layover in Reykjavik, Iceland

 Iceland footage begins at 2:22

 In a matter of years, Iceland went from being an arctic island few visited to being a top tourism destination.
-I honestly had no intentions of ever visiting Iceland but while researching flights to London through Skyscanner, we found airfare with WOW Air to be the least expensive.
+I honestly had no intentions of ever visiting Iceland!
+But, while researching flights to London through Skyscanner, we found airfare with WOW Air to be the least expensive.
 The only catch was we would have a layover in Reykjavik – a place I had never even heard of.

 After more research, Allie and I found WOW Air’s Stopover program, which for no additional charge allows you to extend your layover on return flights between North America and Europe.
 It seemed like a no-brainer to extend our layover and explore yet another country together.
 And, I am so glad we did because Iceland was truly a once-in-a-lifetime experience.